arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Wednesday 07/11/2018 19:30 (UTC)`.
+The last change was detected on `Thursday 07/12/2018 15:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code